ATreeShine/SUFO/README.md

 R3: Git: [https://git-scm.com/download/win] "64-bit Git for Windows Setup"

-  --timeout      Time (in seconds) to wait for response to requests.
+  --timeout:      Time (in seconds) to wait for response to requests.
-  --print-found  Output sites where the username was found.
+  --print-found:  Output sites where the username was found.
---browse       Browse to all results on default browser.
+--browse:       Browse to all results on default browser.
---nsfw         Include checking of NSFW sites from default list.
+--nsfw:         Include checking of NSFW sites from default list.